 Locals love Wilf & Adas, a warm and welcoming spot with exposed brick, an open kitchen and friendly staff.
 The cozy restaurant, which is located in the Bank Street neighbourhood near the Canadian Museum of Nature, makes almost everything from scratch (including fresh-squeezed juices and house-smoked bacon) and sources it as locally as possible.
 Sip a smoothie, coffee or mulled apple cider (the latter can be spiked) while deciding between classic greasy breakfasts, vegetarian frittata or poached eggs in an avocado.
 Don’t eat eggs?
 Order lunch fare like the meatloaf burger or poutine galvaude.
 Although you usually have to wait for a table, that’s the perfect excuse to go relax at the Arlington Five café next door or sip a beer at Flora Hall Brewing just a block away.

 This snug, underground hidden gem located on vibrant Elgin Street in downtown Ottawa is proudly “TV-free since ‘93”, which means the focus is on homemade food, quality beverages and community love.
-All weekend-long, the pub serves long-time favourites like classic egg breakfasts, huevos rancheros and a curried vegan tofu scramble.
+All weekend-long, The Manx pub serves long-time favourites like classic egg breakfasts, huevos rancheros and a curried vegan tofu scramble.
 Lunch-like options are also popular, including the Manx BLT (with maple glazed bacon) and grilled cheese.

 The family-run Stoneface Dolly’s is known for their brunch, which is available weekdays and weekends at both their Little Italy and Riverside South locations.
 Vegetarians along with avid meat-lovers appreciate the large variety of dishes like the fried egg sandwich with pork belly, eggs benedict with peameal bacon, lemon ricotta blueberry pancakes, banana bread French toast and smoked salmon omelette.
 During weekend brunch, a portion of the lunch menu is also available with options like the South African-inspired bobotie, chick pea curry and black bean pasta.